Skip to main content

 Moderation from day one: Shield Mode, AutoMod 2, mods

-Our deeper guide [how to manage harassment in chat](/blog/how-to-manage-harassment-in-chat) covers the Shield Mode flow end to end.
-The chat bot setup lives in [how to set up Nightbot on Twitch](/blog/kak-nastroit-nightbot-twitch).
-That article is in the RU index, but the bot config is identical in the EN dashboard.
+Our deeper guide on [how to manage harassment in chat](/blog/how-to-manage-harassment-in-chat) walks the Shield Mode flow end to end.
+The chat-bot setup lives in [how to set up Nightbot on Twitch](/blog/how-to-set-up-nightbot-on-twitch).
+That one's in our RU index, but the bot config is identical in the EN dashboard.

 Get your first viewers and grow past the zero-bar

-The first 50 followers and the first 3 average concurrent viewers are the hardest you will ever earn.
-The Twitch directory is sorted by current viewer count, so a brand-new channel sits dead-last in any populated category.
-Three habits move the needle.
+A small caveat: the first 50 followers and the first 3 average concurrent viewers are the hardest numbers you'll ever earn on Twitch.
+The directory is sorted by current viewer count, so a brand-new channel sits dead-last in any populated category.
+Three habits actually move the needle.

-Engagement matters more than viewer count.
-A stream with 5 active chatters is worth more in growth terms than a stream with 50 silent viewers, because retention and chat velocity feed Twitch's recommendation surface.
+No surprise here: engagement beats viewer count.
+A stream with 5 active chatters is worth more for growth than a stream with 50 silent ones, because retention and chat velocity both feed Twitch's recommendation surface.
 Run polls.
 Ask questions.
 Read every chat message aloud.
-Don't ignore single chatters; that one chatter is your first community member.
+Don't ignore lone chatters.
+That one chatter is your first community member.

 When the chat starts to fill up, set up [custom messages on Twitch](/blog/custom-messages-twitch) for the welcomes and mod actions, and consider [animated emotes](/blog/animated-emotes) once you hit Affiliate.
 The full path from zero to small-but-real audience lives in our [Twitch growth guides hub](/blog/growth-guides), with [how to get followers on Twitch](/blog/how-to-get-followers-on-twitch) as the deeper companion to this section.